What to Look for in a Good SEO Report

 Where are your leads coming from?
 It’s common for SEO reports to only consider the last touchpoint when discussing lead attribution, but the truth is that many visitors don’t convert until after several online interactions with your company.

 For instance, let’s say a lead first hears about your company through a Facebook ad.
-He clicks the ad and arrives on the designated landing page, reads it, then leaves your site.
+He clicks the ad and arrives at the designated landing page, reads it, then leaves your site.
 A few days later, he sees one of your retargeting ads on a blog he regularly reads, but doesn’t click on it.
 Later that day, he remembers that he meant to come back to your site, and returns by typing your brand into Google and clicking your homepage URL.
 He then selects the products wants to buy and makes a purchase.

 Too often, SEO reports focus only on the last touchpoint.
-In the case of the example we just discussed, all of the credit for the purchase would go to organic search.
+In the case of the example we just discussed, all the credit for the purchase would go to organic search.
 But that leaves out the entire sales funnel!
-SEO reports should ideally contain all the touchpoints, and should be explained so the reader understands how leads are coming to his or her website.
+SEO reports should ideally contain all the touchpoints, and should be explained, so the reader understands how leads are coming to his or her website.

 If all of your leads followed the same path as the one described above (which is unlikely, but stick with us here), and you thought that organic search was your site’s only source of leads, you may decide to eliminate your Facebook ads and retargeting campaigns.
 That would clearly be a huge mistake—but without the right reporting, you’d never know.